 Even if you are only an occasional Indian cook, you likely have most of these ingredients in your pantry already.
 Black mustard seeds, turmeric, and garam masala (or curry powder would do too) are the only "specialty" ingredients you need here.
 The curry leaves are optional, although they do add some delicious, fresh flavor, so use them if you can.
 And one more secret: don't shy away from using frozen Brussels sprouts in this recipe, if you can't find them fresh.
 No one will be able to tell. 😉

-- 1 pound small Brussels sprouts (if you can't find the teeny ones use the large ones but halve them for quicker cooking)
+- 1 pound Brussels sprouts (use the smallest you can find.
+If you can only find large ones halve them for quicker cooking)

 - 1 medium red onion finely diced

-- 2 tsp garam masala (can sub with curry powder or even sambar powder-- they will all result in flavor differences but will all be delicious versions of each other)
+- 2 teaspoon garam masala (can sub with curry powder or even sambar powder-- they will all result in flavor differences but will all be delicious versions of each other)

 - Salt to taste

 - Heat the oil in a wide saucepan and add mustard seeds.
-When they sputter, add the coriander leaves, curry leaves if using, and garlic.
+When they sputter, add the cilantro, curry leaves if using, and garlic.
 Saute for a minute.